Psy.D. in Clinical Psychology

 Applications submitted by the early application deadline and completed prior to November 10th may qualify for an early interview.
 Applications received after the March 15th deadline will be given consideration if space is available in the program.
 Applicants are encouraged to contact the Office of Admissions for additional information.

 The Clinical Psy.D. program has a rolling admissions process.
 Students are notified of acceptance shortly after interview.
 Admitted students must make deposit to retain a spot in the program.
 Students are required to deposit by April 15th to retain their spot in the program.
-After April 15th spots may be offered to those on the waiting list.

 - Bachelor’s degree from a regionally accredited institution